ESP32-Work/ESP32_Webserver/README.md

 ### Webcam_Streaming_on_ESP32
 This project involves streaming webcam data using an ESP32.

+### WifiConnector_esp32
+This project demonstrates connecting to Wi-Fi networks using an ESP32, including handling multiple Wi-Fi modes and providing a web interface for configuration.

+### WifiManager_ESP32
+This project uses the WiFiManager library to manage Wi-Fi connections on an ESP32 device, automatically connecting to saved networks or starting an access point if the connection fails.

 ## Features
 - **Email_SMTP_ESP32**: Send emails using SMTP.
 - **ESP32_DataBase_System**: Store and retrieve data using a database system.
 - **ESP32_WebServer**: Serve multiple interactive web pages with animations, authentication, and real-time updates.
 - **Webcam_Streaming_on_ESP32**: Stream webcam data over the network.
+- **WifiConnector_esp32**: Connect to Wi-Fi networks and manage connections via a web interface.
+- **WifiManager_ESP32**: Automatically manage Wi-Fi connections using the WiFiManager library.

 ## Hardware Requirements
 - ESP32 microcontroller board